- Student responsibility

 no credit, student earned a D+ or lower in the course;

-withdrawn with failing work or without official approval, considered as an E;
+withdrawn with failing work or without official approval, included in semester and cumulative GPA as an E

 |A 4.0||A- 3.7|